Void/Signal Press · Issue #03 Now Available · Bi-Monthly

 Field Commander — Panopticon Enforcement Division

 The Panopticon's assigned field commander on the {C¥ⱣHΞR₱U₦K} case.
 Holt is not a bureaucrat — he's operational, methodical, and has been doing this long enough to stop believing the system he serves is clean.
 He follows orders because the alternative is chaos, and he's seen what chaos looks like.
 He's also starting to notice that someone above him is feeding him incomplete intelligence.
+(Issue #03 reveals exactly how much he hasn't been told.)

 Stay on